Fun with the sun

 No kidding!
 The cone of sunlight that's brought into focus on your eye by an unfiltered telescope is like a blow torch.
 It will literally burn your eyeball out of its socket!

 Unfortunately, in the light of day, you can't see the dangerous cone of light coming up out of the eyepiece.
-It's something that you must maintain awareness of at all times when viewing the sun.
+It's something that you must maintain awareness of at all times when setting your telescope up during the daytime hours to view the moon or distant terrain, or even birdwatching.
 Do not leave young children unattended with a telescope out in the back yard when the sun is up.

-So having spoken of the dangers of solar viewing, let's get back to the fun part!
+So having spoken of the dangers, let's get back to the fun part!

 There are a couple of completely safe methods of using a telescope for solar viewing.
 Well, "completely safe" if you use extreme caution!

 The first method is called projection.
-You aim the telescope at the sun and put a white card several feet from the eyepiece.
+You aim the telescope at the sun and put a white card a couple of feet from the eyepiece.
 The sun's image, with all its sunspots, will be projected onto the card.
 Note that this leaves the dangerous blow torch exposed to the public.
-So, make sure to keep people and body parts away from the eyepiece at all times during solar projection.
-Also bear in mind that the sunlight passing through the telescope can cause extreme heating within the instrument.
-Parts can melt or crack and be destroyed.
+Give clear instructions to your fellow observers as to where it is safe to stand, look, and touch, and where it is unsafe to stand, look, and touch.
+Be watchful of the group at all times and keep people and body parts away from the eyepiece during solar projection.
+Also bear in mind that the sunlight passing through an unfiltered telescope can cause extreme heating within the instrument.
+Parts can melt, come unglued, or crack and be destroyed.
 For this reason, only simple Newtonian reflectors and refractors should be used for projection of the sun's image.
 Do not use the projection method with catadioptric telescopes such as SCTs or Maksutovs.

 Another safe way to view the sun through a telescope is by using a full-aperture solar filter.
+Buy your solar filter material (or a commercially-made filter cell that fits specific telescope apertures) from a reputable telescope dealer.
 Remarkably, a thin sheet of Baader solar film that completely covers the front end of the telescope, is all you need.

-Baader solar film blocks more than 99% of the sun's radiation, making the eyepiece view perfectly safe.
+Baader solar film blocks more than 99% of the sun's radiation, making the eyepiece view perfectly safe, and keeping the interior of your telescope cool.
 However, you must be careful with the Baader film.
 Inspect it before each use to make sure there are no pinholes in it.
 And you must attach the Baader film securely onto your telescope, so that it can't fall off or get blown off by a gust of wind.

-I purchased a full-aperture solar filter for my 11-inch SCT.
+I purchased an Astrozap Baader full-aperture solar filter for my 11-inch SCT.
 It cost around $150 US.
 The filter is comprised of a sheet of Baader solar film glued onto a metal cell that slides onto the front of the telescope tube.
 Three nylon screws secure the filter to the telescope.

 This kind of solar filter produces what is called "white-light" solar viewing.
-The sun's visible wavelengths are seen through the eyepiece as a neutral white disk with dark sunspots, as seen in the photo at the top of this page.
+The sun's visible wavelengths are seen through the eyepiece, producing a neutral white disk with dark sunspots, as seen in the photo at the top of this page.

 Solar prominences on the sun's limb cannot be seen with white-light filters.
-Those features require a different type of filter called a Hydrogen-alpha solar filter.
+Those features require a different type of filter called a Hydrogen-alpha solar filter (not to be confused with the H-alpha filters that astrophotographers use to photograph nebulae at night).
 Hydrogen-alpha solar filters are very expensive!
 Even a small 50 mm aperture Hydrogen-alpha telescope costs more than $1000 US.
-I have a Lunt 50 mm Hydrogen-alpha telescope, and I enjoy the views through the eyepiece, but I haven't figured out how to get decent pictures with it yet.
+I have a Lunt 50 mm Hydrogen-alpha telescope (shown above), and I enjoy the views through the eyepiece, but I haven't figured out how to get decent pictures with it yet.

 Whether you're using projection, a full-aperture white light filter, or the Hydrogen-alpha method of observing/imaging, the sun presents a unique challenge for aiming your telescope.
-For all other celestial targets, like the moon, planets, and deep-sky objects, you can safely search for them with a finder scope.
-But, as mentioned previously, you DO NOT want to aim your telescope at the sun by looking through your finder scope or sighting along the main optical tube!
-So, how do you do it?
+For all other celestial targets, like the moon, planets, and deep-sky objects, you can rough-aim your scope by sighting along the tube and then narrowing your search by using red-dot finder or an 8X optical finder scope with crosshairs.
+But, as mentioned previously, you DO NOT want to aim your telescope at the sun by sighting along the tube or by looking through your finder scope!
+And certainly, DO NOT use your finder to look at the sun, unless it's protected with a full-aperture filter, too!

 Tele Vue's "Sol Searcher" is the most elegant solution.
 Normally, when you're aiming a telescope at a celestial object, you start by sighting along the telescope tube.
 When it looks like the telescope is aimed at the object, you next look into the finder scope and center the target with your crosshairs or illuminated reticle.
-But the Sol Searcher allows you to find the sun by turning your back on it!
+But the Sol Searcher allows you to find the sun by literally turning your back on it!
+The picture below illustrates how to properly use the Sol Searcher, by looking at it from the front end (sunward facing end).

 The Sol Searcher consists of two opaque disks of about 1-3/8-inch diameter, spaced about 2 inches apart.
 Very simple.
 You could probably build one yourself, if you have the skills and the right tools and materials.
 But the Sol Searcher costs only $50 US.
 Why reinvent the wheel?